gadriano11/sql-challenge/README.md

 ## Instructions:
 This Challenge is divided into three parts: data modelling, data engineering, and data analysis.

+Create a new database.
+When creating the new database, ensure to add Name: DateStyle, Value: MDY, Role: postgres to the parameters.

+Import the following CSV in order:

+- titles
+- employees
+- department
+- dept_emp
+- dept_manager
+- salaries

 ## Data Modelling
 Inspect the CSV files, and then sketch an ERD of the tables.
 To create the sketch, feel free to use a tool like QuickDBDLinks.